jlewicki/tree_state_machine/README.md

 # tree_state_machine

+`tree_state_machine` is a Dart package that provides a simple and declarative way to define and execute a tree state machine.

 ## Tree State Machines
-A tree (hierarchical) state machine is a similar to a traditional finite state machine, in that the state of a system is modeled by a set of states, of which one is active at a given time.
-The system can transition from one state to another in response to messages (tyically representing some sort of external event) being processed by the current state.
+A tree (hierarchical) state machine is a similar to a traditional finite state machine (FSM), in that the state of a system is modeled by a set of discrete states, one of which one is current (active) at any given time.
+The system can transition from one state to another in response to messages (typically representing some sort of external event) being processed by the current state.

-In a tradtion FSM, each state exisis independently, and if a state machine is in a particular state, then it cannot simultanously be in any of the other states.
+In a tradtional FSM, each state exists independently, and if a state machine is in a particular state, then it cannot simultaneously be in any of the other states.
 This is sufficient for many models, but can lead to duplicated message handling logic.
-For example, imagine we are modeling an electronics device of some sort.
-In this model, we would likely define TurnOn and TurnOff messages, and TurnOff would probably need to be processed by a number of states.
+For example, imagine modeling an electronics device of some sort.
+In this model, one would likely define TurnOn and TurnOff messages, and TurnOff would probably need to be processed by a number of states.
 If each state handled this message, the logic associated with turning off the device might potentially be spread across a number of states.